High foaming formula helps capture debris to prevent marring or swirling of vehicle surface.

-Easily removes waxes, sealants and polishes from vehicle surface
+Easily removes waxes, sealants, and polishes from the vehicle surface

-Alkaline detergent helps quickly remove grease, bugs, road film and other contaminates
+Alkaline detergent helps quick removal of grease, bugs, road film, and other contaminants

 Will not stain or dry out any rubber or plastic vehicle component

-Greenway’s Cleanse shampoo solution is the ideal solution when it comes to preparing a vehicle for an exterior detail.
-It is important to start with a clean wax, sealant and polish free surface in order to ensure your paint is prepared for the next wax, sealant, polish or ceramic coating to be applied to ensure adherence.
+Greenway’s Cleanse shampoo solution is the ideal solution for preparing a vehicle for an exterior detail.
+It is crucial to start with a clean wax, sealant, and polish-free surface to ensure your paint is ready for the next wax, sealant, polish or ceramic coating to be applied to ensure adherence.

-If the vehicle surface is not free of any existing chemical, your new product of choice will not adhere to the vehicle surface or application of these new products will not produce the desired results.
+If the vehicle surface is not free of any existing chemical, your new product of choice will not adhere to these new products and therefore not to the vehicle surface, or the application will not produce the desired results.
 This product can be used with the standard washing method and is safe to use in a foam cannon.

-The high pH solution allows quick removal of bugs, road debris, dirt, polish, wax, sealant and many other contaminates to give you a clean, product free exterior surface.
+The high pH solution allows quick removal of bugs, road debris, dirt, polish, wax, sealant, and many other contaminants to give you a clean, product-free exterior surface.

 After using Cleanse, you can rinse and proceed with a clay process if necessary to remove any left-over contamination.
 Do not use Cleanse with a clay bar as it will deteriorate the clay.
 Use our spray detailer or a neutral pH wash shampoo.
-Many detailers attempt to use a degreaser, APC (All-purpose cleaner) or dish washing solution in order to prepare the vehicle surface.
-This can etch vehicle glass, dry out exterior components and leave a white film that can be a tedious task to remove.
+Many detailers attempt to use a degreaser, APC (All-purpose cleaner), or dishwashing solution to prepare the vehicle surface.
+Doing this can etch vehicle glass, dry out exterior components, and leave a white film that can be a tedious task to remove.
 Cleanse is a safe, alternative combination of these items in a high foaming, alkaline car washing solution.

-Cleanse is not a solution that you would use on a weekly basis.
-If Cleanse was used as a replacement for any of our standard car wash solutions, any exterior product would be stripped off the painted surface with each use.
-This would leave your vehicle with no exterior protection which could lead to premature clearcoat failure.
+Cleanse is not a solution that you would use weekly.
+If you are using cleanse to replace any of our standard car wash solutions, you will strip off any exterior product of the painted surface with each use.
+Stripping off the painted surface would leave your vehicle with no external protection, which could lead to premature clearcoat failure.

-Cleanse can be diluted up to 256:1 and still remain a very effective shampoo solution.
-After adding approximately one or two ounces of solution per one gallon of water, fill desired wash bucket up with high pressure water to desired level.
+Cleanse can be diluted up to 256:1 and remain a very effective shampoo solution.
+After adding approximately one or two ounces of solution per one gallon of water, fill the desired wash bucket up with high-pressure water to the desired level.

-After you apply and wash the entire surface area, rinse surface area from top to bottom.
-Do not apply any type of drying agents to the surface after rinsing.
-This will add a layer of unwanted product on your vehicle surface.
+After you apply and wash the entire surface area, rinse the surface area from top to bottom.
+Do not use any drying agent to the surface after rinsing.
+Using a drying agent will add a layer of unwanted product on your vehicle surface.

-If you are completing the washing stage in the direct sun, you can always wash and prep each side that is covered by some shade.
-Simply follow the above instructions, but start your prep work on the shady side first.
-Once your washing, clay treatment, tar removal and other preparation is complete, turn the vehicle around and start the process again on the other side.
-This will give you the extra time needed to proceed through all the appropriate steps while preventing any solutions from drying too quickly.
+If you are completing the washing stage in the direct sun, you can always wash and prep each side covered by some shade.
+Follow the above instructions, but start your prep work on the shady side first.
+Once your washing, clay treatment, tar removal, and other preparation is complete, turn the vehicle around and start the process again on the other side.
+Doing this will give you the extra time needed to proceed through all the appropriate steps while preventing the solutions from drying too quickly.

-After the sides of the vehicle are complete, you can proceed to wash and prepare the other flat and vertical surfaces of the vehicle.
+After the vehicle's sides are complete, you can wash and prepare the car's other flat and vertical surfaces.
 If you are using Greenway’s Bugs B Gone, break up the front end into sections to avoid having the product dry on the vehicle surface.
-The bug removal stage should be done separately and the product should be completely rinsed before washing or prepping any other surface of the vehicle.
+Remove bugs separately, and you should rinse the product entirely before washing or prepping any other vehicle's surface.

-Most detailers simply use too much wash solution.
-Professional, concentrated shampoos such as Cleanse, does not require a large amount of solution to be effective.
+Most detailers use too much wash solution.
+Professional, concentrated shampoos such as Cleanse does not require a large amount of solution to be effective.